Day 2 itinerary: Puerto Princesa Underground River (PPUR), Ugong Rock Adventures, and Kinabuchs Grill and Bar

 Welcome to the PPUR!

-To get to the underground river, one needs to take a 5 minute walk along a wooden trail.
+To get to the underground river, visitors need to take a 5-minute walk along a wooden trail.
 Be careful with the monkeys!
-They.. steal. 😀
+They can steal.

 Green everywhere!